pineapplehunter/bubblepolicy/README.md

 - **D**: Toggle debug view
 - **q**: Quit

-This will update the contents of `trace.json`.
+This will update the contents of `policy.txt`.

 ### review